johanneshilden/lets-parse/json-combinator/README.md

 (The `OverloadedStrings` extension allows us to write `"\\u"` instead of `string "\\u"` here.)

 The format of a Unicode character escape sequence is `\u` followed by four hexadecimal digits.
-We also define `hexDigit` to match a single valid hexadecimal digit.
+We need `hexDigit` to match a single valid hexadecimal digit, implemented as:

 ```haskell
     hexDigit = oneOf "0123456789abcdefABCDEF"